Best Baked Chicken Breast Recipe

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

-I like to use fresh, boneless, skinless chicken breasts.
-However, if your chicken is frozen, it is best to let it thaw in the refrigerator overnight until it is fully thawed
+- Chicken Breasts: Fresh, boneless, skinless chicken breasts.
+If your chicken is frozen, thaw it in the refrigerator overnight until it is fully thawed.

-I usually drizzle olive oil into the pan and drizzle it on the chicken.
-You can use an equal amount of melted butter if you do not have olive oil.ย
+- Olive Oil or Butter: Drizzle olive oil into the pan and onto the chicken.
+Can use an equal amount of melted butter instead of olive oil.

 Tips for the Best Baked Chicken Breasts

-1. Start with fresh chicken breasts or chicken that has been fully thawed, if frozen.
+- Use fresh chicken breasts or fully thawed chicken, if frozen.

-2. Follow the Simple 3 Step-Method: Prep, Cook, and Rest along with the instructions.
+- Follow the Simple 3-Step Method: Prep, Cook, and Rest along with the instructions.

-3. I use a high temperature with a shorter baking time for the most juicy baked chicken breasts.
-When the chicken cooks faster to reach its desired internal temperature, it helps seal in all those delicious juices!
+- Use a high temperature and a shorter baking time for the juiciest baked chicken breasts.
+When the chicken cooks faster to reach its desired internal temperature, it helps seal in the juices.

-4. If possible, use an internal meat thermometer to check the temperature instead of slicing into the chicken to check for doneness.
-This keeps the juices sealed inside.
+- Use an internal meat thermometer to check the temperature for doneness instead of slicing into the chicken to keep the juices sealed inside.

-5. The “Rest step” is important!
+- Don’t skip the “Rest step“.
 Allowing the chicken to rest for a bit after cooking results in tender, juicy chicken.

 How to Make Juicy Baked Chicken Breasts